etcd-io/website/content/en/docs/v3.6/learning/api_guarantees.md

 etcd does not ensure linearizability for watch operations.
 The responses are ordered but may be stale.
-Users are expected to verify the revision of watch responses to ensure correct ordering against other operations.
+Users are expected to verify the revision of watch responses to ensure correct ordering with other operations.

 ## Lease APIs